ftctechnh/ftc_app/README.md

 in order to simplify programming for FTC teams.
 Over the course of the 2015-16 season, we implemented a considerable amount of functionality that aided in that endeavor.
-However, during that season and through the subsequent summer, virtually all of that functionality was incorporated into the core FTC SDK (as of this writing, 5 Sept 2016, the only tiny remaining piece is a very small enhancement to color sensors, but (a) with the new @I2cSensor support, that could be better implemented, and (b) the SDK bugs that originally led to its inclusion are almost certainly fixed, though that needs to be verified).
+However, during that season and through the subsequent summer, virtually all of that functionality was incorporated into the core FTC SDK.
+As of this writing, 5 Sept 2016, the only tiny remaining pieces are the gated gamepad updates, and a very small enhancement to color sensors (which are likely no longer needed).

 Accordingly, for the time being at least, the Swerve Robotics library is  being mothballed.

 Thank you for your support and feedback.
 It was much appreciated.